-Home » Pest Library » How to Identify Silverfish
+Home » Pest Library » Silverfish

 Silverfish normally live outdoors in the soil, but they may occasionally enter homes and buildings in search of food.
 These insects are known to cause damage to household items such as books, paper products, and clothing.
 They can also contaminate food and cause allergies.
 Because they move fast and can hide in tight spaces, silverfish can be quite difficult to catch.